-Note: You need to keep in mind that qualifying fuel and power doesn’t include vehicle fuel.
+Note: You need to keep in mind that qualifying fuel and power don’t include vehicle fuel.

 Goods and Services Taxed at Zero Rate (o%)

-Charity businesses may also qualify for purchasing a wide range of goods and services at zero VAT that includes:
+Charity businesses may also qualify for purchasing a wide range of goods and services at zero VAT, including: